 Your questions are important.
-Call your doctor or health care provider if you have questions or concerns.
-UWMC clinic staff are also available to help.
+Call your doctor or healthcare provider if you have questions or concerns.
+You can also send us a message with your eCare account.

-Weekdays, 8 a.m. to 5 p.m.:
+To speak with a staff person weekdays, 8 a.m. to 5 p.m., call:

-Call the Hand Center at 206-598-4263
+• The Hand Center at 206.598.4263